mrbrown89/mrbrown89.github.io/_posts/2025-06-16-Put-the-kettle-on-lets-have-a-brew.md

 layout: single
 ---

-I've been using Homebrew for years on my personal mac.
+I've been using Homebrew for over a decade on my personal mac.
 When I started using a mac at work, brew was one of the first things I set up.
-Being a Jamf guy I created a policy that ran a script to install Homebrew to my mac, my mac VMs and test mac.
+Being a Jamf user I created a policy that ran a script to install Homebrew to my mac, my mac VMs and test mac.
 It _kinda_ worked.
 I had problems with the `$PATH` and I was unable to install brew on my test machines during enrolment with tools like [Jamf Setup Manager](https://GitHub.com/jamf/Setup-Manager) because Homebrew wants to install to a user profile.
 To install packages I needed I created scripts in Jamf that were pushed out with policies.
 This just got messy.
 To solve this problem I started to use Workbrew.

 Workbrew is very much like Homebrew but its made for enterprise scale, control and compliance.
-Workbrew allows me to use Jamf to automate installation of Workbrew and deployment of packages easily.
+With Workbrew I can use Jamf to automate installation of Workbrew and deploy packages easily.

 Even better, Workbrew gives me a nice UI where I can:
 - See what packages are installed on each device